 Eglash, R.—Ph.D.
 (University of California, Santa Cruz); African studies, anthropology, black history, cybernetics and virtual communities, math and science education.

 Fortun, K.—Ph.D.
-(Rice University); environmental sciences and politics, environmentalism, and the law, ethnographic methods.
+(Rice University); international politics, environmentalism, and the law.

 Fortun, M.—Ph.D.
-(Harvard University); historical and ethnographic studies of genomics, life sciences and critical scientific literacy.
+(Harvard University); historical and ethnographic studies of genomics, biotechnology of life sciences, critical scientific literacy.

 Nieusma, D.—Ph.D.
 (Rensselaer Polytechnic Institute); technological sustainability and development; interdisciplinary design pedagogy.